 Thank you for choosing Lakeland Community College.
 We are committed to providing high quality learning opportunities.
 As you select your courses, please note that Lakeland offers high quality learning opportunities in a variety of schedule types.
 After you register, please check your Lakeland student email regularly for course updates.

 It is expected that students will spend 2 to 3 hours, minimally, outside of the classroom/laboratory performing course related work such as readings, research, homework assignments, practica, studio work, and other academic work for every hour of instruction spent in the classroom/laboratory.

-Prerequisite: ITIS 1005 or ITIS 1007, a grade of "SC" or better in MATH 0850 or placement test; or permission of instructor,
+Prerequisite: ITIS 1005 (can be taken concurrently) or ITIS 1007 (can be taken concurrently), a grade of “SC” or better in MATH 0850 or placement test; or permission of instructor.

 This course provides an introduction to problem-solving techniques, the steps of the program development cycle, and fundamental skills needed for programming in any computer language.
 Students will develop logic plans and create programs using core programming instructions to solve a variety of problems and will use one or more programming languages to gain experience with the complete program development process.
 The course includes an introduction to object-oriented and event-driven programming, and to the IDE (Integrated Development Environment).

 (4.5 contact hours: 1.5 lecture, 3 lab) (CTAG) [Catalog Entry] ADDITIONAL FEES: $15.00

 Prerequisite: GRDS 1375 or ITCS 1010, ITIS 1102; or permission of instructor.